Sometimes people may suffer from stress that isn't caused by work-related issues but instead has an external cause from their personal life.

 - debt problems

 Remember that personal life causes of stress can also affect you as an owner-manager or self-employed person.
-See dealing with your own stress.
+See manage your own stress.

 How to manage causes of personal stress